carbon-language/carbon-lang/docs/design/generics/details.md

 is the value to print, let's call that `val`, the other is the type of that value, let's call that `T`.
 The type of `val` is `T`, what is the type of `T`?
-Well, since we want to let `T` be any type implementing the `ConvertibleToString` interface, we express that in the "interfaces are type-of-types" model by saying the type of `T` is `ConvertibleToString`.
+Well, since we want to let `T` be any type implementing the `ConvertibleToString` interface, we express that in the "interfaces are facet types" model by saying the type of `T` is `ConvertibleToString`.

 Since we can figure out `T` from the type of `val`, we don't need the caller to pass in `T` explicitly, so it can be a